streamshub/flink-sql-examples/docs/anomaly-detection/index.md

 ### High Sale Quantities

 We want to detect if a user ordered a higher quantity than they usually do.
 This could be a sign that they made a mistake or their account has been hijacked, which could cause troubles for all parties involved if not dealt with promptly.
+It could also be a positive sign of increased interest in a particular product and our sales team might want to be notified.
+Regardless, it is a situation we would like to be able to spot and take action against.

 ![](assets/scenario.excalidraw.svg)